 Best Sign-up Bonus: Citi Premier® Card

-The Citi Premier® Card is a premium travel rewards credit card with an excellent sign-up bonus that’s relatively easy to achieve.
-Just spend $4,000 in the first 3 months your account is open to earn 80,000 bonus ThankYou points, worth up to $800 when redeemed for gift cards.
+The Citi Premier® Card is a premium travel rewards credit card with an excellent sign-up bonus that’s relatively easy to achieve: Earn 60,000 bonus ThankYou points after you make $4,000 in purchases with your card in the first 3 months.
+That's worth $600 when redeemed for gift cards at ThankYou.com.

 Citi Premier’s dining rewards program is no slouch either.
 It’s part of an expansive 3x points-earning category that also includes purchases of: